calamuslabs/injective-calamus-finance/DELPHI_HKT.md

 - General knowledge of libraries and APIs in various languages.
 - Technical knowledge on how to solve existing problems of fiat payment systems.

-## What's next for Calamus Finance - Money Streaming on TRON
+## What's next for Calamus Finance - Money Streaming on Injective

 - Enable Interchain Transfer using IBC message.
 - Support batch instance payment